 Europe's green progress: electric cars save 20 million tons of CO2!

-Europa, Europäische Union - Europe faces a remarkable breakthrough in the fight against climate change!
-According to an analysis of Transport & Environment (T&E), the introduction of electric vehicles in 2025 will result in the continent saving around 20 million tons of CO2.
-However, this considerable progress is counteracted by the continued increase in air traffic, warn experts from T&E. The current "State of European Transport" report shows that traffic emissions in Europe were 1.05 billion tons of CO2 in 2024 and thus reduced by 5 percent compared to 2019.
-This development is primarily thanks to the increasingly popular electric cars, of which almost nine million will probably be on the streets of Europe by the end of 2025.
-T&E emphasized: Without these vehicles, an additional 20 million tons of CO2 would get into the atmosphere, which corresponds to the emissions of seven coal-fired power plants, such as Oekonews reported.
+Europe is on the verge of a remarkable breakthrough in the fight against climate change!
+According to analysis by Transport & Environment (T&E), the introduction of electric vehicles will result in the continent saving around 20 million tonnes of CO2 in 2025.
+However, this remarkable progress is being counteracted by the continued increase in air traffic, warn T&E experts.
+The current “State of European Transport” report shows that transport emissions in Europe were 1.05 billion tonnes of CO2 in 2024 and were therefore reduced by 5 percent compared to 2019.
+This development is primarily due to the increasingly popular electric cars, of which almost nine million are expected to be on Europe's roads by the end of 2025.
+T&E emphasizes: Without these vehicles, an additional 20 million tons of CO2 would be released into the atmosphere, equivalent to the emissions from seven coal-fired power plants econews reported.

-The greenhouse gas emissions in the European Union are significant, as can be seen from the data of the Federal Environment Agency.
-In 2022, the EU-27 caused a total of approximately 3,375 million tons of greenhouse gases, with Germany, France, Italy and Poland made up over half of these emissions.
+Greenhouse gas emissions in the European Union are significant, as shown by data from the Federal Environment Agency.
+In 2022, the EU-27 produced a total of approximately 3,375 million tonnes of greenhouse gases, with Germany, France, Italy and Poland accounting for over half of these emissions.
 Germany alone was responsible for more than 22 percent.
-These high numbers illustrate the challenge in front of Europe: In order to achieve the climate goals, emissions in all sectors must be reduced sustainably.
-The report also shows that the CO2 emissions made up for eighty percent of the total greenhouse gas emissions 2022, an alarm sign that cannot be ignored, such as Federal Environment Agency reported.
+These high numbers illustrate the challenge that Europe faces: in order to achieve its climate goals, emissions must be sustainably reduced in all sectors.
+The report also shows that CO2 emissions accounted for eighty percent of total greenhouse gas emissions in 2022, a warning sign that cannot be ignored Federal Environment Agency reported.